Hello, world

 It's important to pay attention to the error message here, it gives us the information we need to figure out what's wrong with our code.

-function, but the function is not prepared to receive an argument.
+method, but it is not prepared to receive an argument.
 That's why Ruby is telling us: wrong number of arguments (given 1, expected 0)

 .